How To Use Import Features to Manage an Application Development Lifecycle

 This CSV is important to review when performing a promotion.
 For example, below is a screenshot where the wrong application was imported.

 This CSV is reporting that several resources will be created, which is not the expected result.
-In most cases, we expect a relatively few number of new resources and a high number of identical (“replace”) resources.
-Further, several of the resources are devices and files, which we explicitly chose not to include in our export.
+In most cases, we expect a relatively few number of new resources and a high number of identical (“no change” or “replace”) resources.
 This report provides a quick confirmation that something is wrong and the import configuration should be reviewed.

 Import Changes Into the Destination Environment